The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach

-In Fig. \ref{fig:corner} we show the corner plot distributions of ($f,e,i,q$) of the companions in the two populations -- the distribution of $\varpi$ is not plotted as it is uniform.
-In Fig. \ref{fig:histbin}, we show the resulting $\mathcal P_{d/a}$ distribution of the quantity $d/a_{\rm bin}$ for both samples.
-We note that while $e$, $i$, $\varpi$, and $q$ are not correlated, there is a correlation between $e$ and $f$ -- as evident in Fig. \ref{fig:corner}.
-This is a consequence of $\mathcal P_f$ depending on both $e$ and $f$, since the more eccentric the binary is, the more time it spends at its apocentre.
+In Fig. \ref{fig:corner} we show the corner plot distributions of ($f,e,i,q$) of the companions in the two populations.
+The distribution of $\varpi$ is not plotted because it is uniform.
+In Fig. \ref{fig:histbin} we show the resulting $\mathcal P_{d/a}$ distribution of the quantity $d/a_{\rm bin}$ for both samples.
+We note that while $e$, $i$, $\varpi$, and $q$ are not correlated, there is a correlation between $e$ and $f$ , as evident in Fig. \ref{fig:corner}.
+This is a consequence of the dependence of $\mathcal P_f$ on $e$ and $f$ because the higher the binary eccentricity, the longer the time it spends at its apocentre.

-Both planetary and stellar binary distributions $\mathcal P_{d/a}$ are peaked at a projected separation $d/a_{\rm bin}\approx 1$.
-However, large tails of projected separations $d$ smaller and larger than $a_{\rm bin}$ can be noted, with a slightly higher probability to have $d<a_{\rm bin}$ in both planet and stellar binary populations.
-This effect is more prominent in the planetary population: while eccentricity contributes producing both $d/a_{\rm bin}\lessgtr 1$, inclination only goes in the direction of reducing the observed projected separation when $i\neq 0$; this ends up favouring $d<a_{\rm bin}$ configurations in the planetary population, that is characterised by lower eccentricities.
-In Appendix \ref{appendix1} we provide a comparison between the results obtained with our approach and those obtained by \citet{vanalbada1968}, confirming the perfect consistency between the two.
+The planetary and stellar binary distributions $\mathcal P_{d/a}$ both peak at a projected separation $d/a_{\rm bin}\sim 1$.
+However, large tails of projected separations $d$ smaller and larger than $a_{\rm bin}$ can be noted, with a slightly higher probability for $d<a_{\rm bin}$ in the planet and stellar binary populations.
+This effect is stronger in the planetary population: while the eccentricity contributes to producing both $d/a_{\rm bin}\lessgtr 1$, the inclination only reduces the observed projected separation when $i\neq 0$.
+This favours $d<a_{\rm bin}$ configurations in the planetary population, that is, configurations that are characterised by lower eccentricities.
+In Appendix \ref{appendix1} we compare the results obtained with our approach and those obtained by \citet{vanalbada1968}.
+The comparison confirms the perfect consistency between the two.